mcastling/mcastling.github.io/layer.md

-# Layer
+# Layers

 A layer acts like a transparent sheet upon which shapes can be placed, sub-layers (layers within layers to any desired depth are supported.
 Layers provide a mechanism for overlaying groups of views on top of each other.
 Layers can also clip their contents to exclude any content outside a user defined area.

+Layers can be 2D or 3D, defined by their _behaviour_ property.

  ![ ](layers.png)

 When a layer is added to the stage it is assigned a unique depth value.
 By default the stage has a root layer with a depth value of 0.

 Layers are Views and they inherit position, orientation and scale of their parent View.
 Layers are drawn in an order determined by a layer depth value.

 **Note: Layers work independently of the View hierarchy.**
 Layers can be positioned anywhere in the View tree.
 The layer draw order is always defined by the _depth_ value.